under-ground/mailbox/README.md

 ![](https://i.imgur.com/5SiW7vH.png)
 # mailbox
-A Discord bot written in Java using the Javacord library to provide a simple and easy to use mailbox structure for servers to allow users to message all server staff and receive a response in private messages.
+A Discord bot written in Java using the Javacord library to provide a simple and easy to use mailbox structure for servers to allow users to message all server staff and receive a response in private messages similar to other 'mod mail' systems.
 The bot can be self hosted for a single server, or hosted on many servers at once.
 This project was initially built for the [Discord Community Hack Week](https://blog.discordapp.com/discord-community-hack-week-build-and-create-alongside-us-6b2a7b7bba33) for fun and educational purposes, however updates and bug fixes will be pushed here periodically

 *Note: If you invite the bot to your server, be sure to add the permissions you want in the message-channel so users can see and send messages in it*